ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 ## Chain Configs

-Some blockchains allow the node operator to provide custom configurations.
+Some blockchains allow the node operator to provide custom configurations for individual blockchains.
 These custom configurations are broken down into two categories: network upgrades and optional chain configurations.
 AvalancheGo reads in these configurations from the chain configuration directory and passes them into the VM on initialization.

 :::note
 Please replace `chain-config-dir` and `blockchainID` with actual value.